-Elementary Education: Directed Teaching, K-6

-EDU 421,422,423,424: Professional Student Teaching Semester for Elementary Education majors

-Secondary Education: Directed Teaching, 7-12

-EDU 431,432,433,434: Professional Student Teaching Semester for 7-12 majors

-Specialized Subject-Area Education: Directed Teaching, K-12

-EDU 471,472,473,474: Professional Student Teaching Semester for K-12 majors
+- Elementary Education: Directed Teaching, K-6 - o EDU 421,422,423,424: Professional Teaching Semester for Elementary Education majors - Secondary Education: Directed Teaching, 7-12 - o EDU 431,432,433,434: Professional Teaching Semester for 7-12 majors - Specialized Subject-Area Education: Directed Teaching, K-12 - o EDU 471,472,473,474: Professional Teaching Semester for K-12 majors

-Only these courses should be taken during the Professional Student Teaching Semester unless an appeal is made to and granted by the Field Experiences Appeals Committee.
-Careful planning and a close working relationship between candidate and advisor can help achieve this goal.
+It is recommended that these courses should be taken during the Professional Teaching Semester and any additional courses are listed on the "proposed schedule for degree completion" form.

-All student teachers are expected to complete a minimum of fifteen (15) weeks of student teaching.
+- All Teacher Candidates are expected to complete a minimum of fifteen (15) weeks of student teaching. - Elementary Education (K-6) Teacher Candidates receive one placement and should complete three weeks of full-time teaching. - Secondary Education (7-12) and Specialized Subject-Area Education (K-12) Teacher Candidates receive two placements and should complete two weeks of full-time teaching at each placement for a total of four weeks of full-time teaching.

+PRAXIS SCORES AND TEST CODES